jakelandis/elasticsearch/CONTRIBUTING.md

 properly.
 Quality is rather subjective so it is hard to describe exactly how to avoid this, but there are some basic steps you can take to reduce the chances of rejection.
 Follow the guidelines listed above when preparing your changes.
-You should add tests that correspond with your changes, and your PR should pass affected test suites too.
+You should item tests that correspond with your changes, and your PR should pass affected test suites too.
 It makes it much easier to review if your code is formatted correctly and does not include unnecessary extra changes.